August 6th, 2026

 Towards a Nuclear-Free Future

-As we mark Hiroshima Day, we reaffirm our commitment to a world where the horrors of nuclear war are relegated to the annals of history.
-We strive for a future where international cooperation and diplomacy supplant the threat of nuclear weapons.
+As we observe Hiroshima Day, we reaffirm our dedication to a world where the horrors of nuclear war are confined to the pages of history.
+We strive for a future where international cooperation and diplomacy replace the threat of nuclear arms.

 Timeline